Artist-Song/Artist-Song/README.md

 - 👀 I’m interested in EVERYTHING!
 - 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on every big shots!
-- 📫 How to reach me : my email is 767053699@qq.com or you can contact me in my school email songj@tju.edu.cn.
+- 📫 How to reach me : my email is 767053699@qq.com or you can contact me in my school email songjay@tju.edu.cn.

 <!---